PJWalker/obsidian-sort-frontmatter/README.md

 As far as **usage** is concerned, the procedure is as follows:

 - Open up the Command Palette
-- Type `Sort Frontmatter` and activate `Sort Front matter for current file` or `Sort all frontmatter in the vault`
+- Type `Sort Frontmatter` and activate `Sort frontmatter for current file` or `Sort all frontmatter in the vault`

 ## Tradeoffs